 k.
 Transect the levator palpebrae and the superior rectus muscles.

 l.
 Carefully reflect them posteriorly.

 m.
 Locate the nerve fibers entering their lower surface from the superior branch of the oculomotor nerve (CN III).

 n.
 Make an attempt to find the tiny ciliary ganglion below the superior branch of the oculomotor and the nasociliary nerve.

 NOTE: the ciliary ganglion is very difficult to find.
 It is towards the back of the orbit.

 o.
 You may find a very small branch from the nasociliary nerve entering the ganglion.

 3. OPTHALMIC ARTERY

-The ophthalmic artery enters the orbit with the optic nerve by passing through the optic canal.
+The ophthalmic artery, arising from the internal carotid artery, enters the orbit with the optic nerve by passing through the optic canal.
 Its branches cover the same territory as the branches of the ophthalmic nerve.
 The chief differences are that: